Antonina Miliukova: Divorce attempts

 On 5 October 1877, Tchaikovsky wired his brother Anatoly, telling him to wire a summons to St. Petersburg in conductor Eduard Nápravník's name.
 Anatoly settled his brother in St. Petersburg.
 He then traveled to Moscow, accompanied by Nikolai Rubinstein, to ask Antonina to consent to a divorce.
 Although she did not consent, Tchaikovsky and Antonina never lived together again.
 After finding Tchaikovsky verging on a nervous breakdown, Anatoly summoned a mental specialist.
 The specialist told Tchaikovsky not to cohabit or see his wife again.

 Due to laws regarding divorce in Imperial Russia, the two remained legally married until Tchaikovsky's death.
-This did not prevent further attempts at divorce in 1878 and 1879.
+This did not prevent his further attempts at divorce in 1878 and 1879.
 The only legal ground for divorce was adultery, which Antonina refused to admit.
 A 10,000 ruble incentive from von Meck to accept the divorce was also rejected.
 This sum would have been payable through his publisher, P. Jurgenson, once a divorce had been finalized.

 Antonina may have helped fuel Tchaikovsky's fear of public exposure by her unpredictable behavior.
 During her stay at Kamenka immediately following their separation, she wrote him letters that unsettled him.
 In July 1880, she accused him of spreading rumors about her in Moscow.
 She responded, "Why didn't you start with yourself, telling […] about your own terrible vice?"

 In March 1881, Antonina gave birth to a child out of wedlock.
 Although Tchaikovsky now had legal grounds for divorce, he did not act.
 He might have thought that legal action would drag up matters he hoped were forgotten or at least buried.
 He continued to send her a regular allowance, which may have helped buy her silence.
 Divorce would have meant Tchaikovsky's freedom from any further financial responsibility for her.
 Eventually, she had three children.
-She surrendered all of them to foundling hospitals.
+She surrendered each of them to foundling hospitals.